Convert STL to DWG (via DXF 2D Projection)

 How STL → DWG conversion works

 STL stores 3D geometry as triangulated facets.
-This tool projects the mesh onto the XY plane (top view by default), extracting visible edges and silhouettes as 2D line entities written to DXF format.
-All depth and 3D model data is permanently discarded.
-The DXF file opens in AutoCAD and can be saved as native DWG using File → Save As.
-This two-step process is required because DWG is a proprietary Autodesk binary format — DXF (Drawing Exchange Format) is the open interchange standard used as the intermediate step.
+This tool projects the mesh onto the XY plane (top view by default), extracting visible edges and silhouettes as 2D line entities written to DXF format — free and available now.
+All depth and 3D model data is permanently discarded in the projection.
+Native binary DWG export is being built as a Pro feature; use STL to DXF for a free, working conversion today, or join the waitlist below to be notified when DWG ships.
 For full 3D format conversion, use STL → OBJ instead.

 Limitations